 Anti-Money Laundering and Counter-Terrorism Financing

-The extension of the anti-money laundering and counter-terrorism financing (AML/CTF) regime to lawyers, accountants, real estate agents, and other ‘gatekeepers’ to the financial system (Tranche 2), has been considered by the Federal Government since 2007.
+The extension of the AML/CTF regime to lawyers, accountants, real estate agents, and other ‘gatekeepers’ to the financial system (Tranche 2) has been under consideration by the Federal Government since 2007.

-During 2023 and 2024, the Federal Government has undertaken consultations on Tranche 2 and has indicated its intent to introduce the Tranche 2 reforms in order to align with Australia’s obligations to the Financial Action Taskforce (FATF), the global money laundering and terrorist financing watchdog.
-If Australia falls behind global standards, it is at risk of being “grey-listed” by the FATF, resulting in increased monitoring and economic repercussions.
+During 2023 and 2024, the Federal Government undertook consultations on the reforms, which are intended to align with Australia’s obligations to the Financial Action Taskforce (FATF), the global money laundering and terrorist financing watchdog.

 Law Society of Western Australia and Law Council of Australia advocacy efforts

-The Society supports the profession in readiness for the reforms by providing access to resources and guidance developed by the Law Council of Australia to assist the profession prepare, and respond.
+The Society will continue to support the profession in readiness for the implementation of the reforms by providing access to resources and guidance developed by the Law Council of Australia.
 The Society is also delivering Continuing Professional Development sessions, to build the understanding and capability of the legal profession to ensure the integrity of their practices.

 How to Prepare for the AML/CTF Regime